New Health Warning from David Brownstein, M.D.

-L-tyrosine is an amino acid and protein-building block your body requires to produce not only thyroid hormones, but also other hormones such as noradrenaline and dopamine.
+L-tyrosine is an amino acid and protein-building block your body requires to produce not only thyroid hormones, but also other hormones such as noradrenaline.

 In fact, without tyrosine, you would have no thyroid hormone function.
 That’s because tyrosine is the central molecule of thyroid hormones, with four iodine molecules attached to tyrosine to make thyroxine or T4, and three iodine molecules attached to make thyronine or T3.

 Selenium is a vital component of the enzymes necessary to remove iodine molecules from T4 when converting it into the more active form, T3.
 Plus, selenium acts as an antioxidant to protect your thyroid gland and immune system.